Jurisdiction of Civil Court (with example) [CPC 03]

 - Movable property and others

-Section 16: Suits to be instituted where subject-matter situate.
+Section 16: Suits to be instituted where the subject-matter (immovable property) is situated.

 This section shall be applicable for following suits;